Pine Nut

 Pro Tips

-- Store in airtight containers away from light to prevent rancidity from oxidation
+- Protect from moisture to prevent rancidity

 Origin & Heritage